Last Updated on April 15, 2026 by Kieran Beckles

 Sundays for Dogs is responsible for transforming my Alaskan Klee Kai dogs from fussy eaters to food-motivated pups.
 We experimented with a few different brands when we first moved back to the USA before landing on Sundays.
 Copper and Skye loved the treat-like texture of their food.

-They use human-grade ingredients in recipes with a protein content of around 80%.
+They use human-grade ingredients in recipes with around 80% protein.
 I’m sure this high protein content played a part in encouraging Skye to eat her Sundays food consistently.
 Sundays offer three recipes: beef, chicken and turkey.
 I’d recommend starting with beef because it was my Klee Kai’s favorite.

-Sundays offer a custom meal plan, which pet owners generate by completing their questionnaire when you get started.
+Sundays offer a custom meal plan, which pet owners generate by completing their questionnaire when they get started.
 Once you’ve provided the details about your dog, you’ll get your plan.
 My only criticism of Sundays is the lack of a custom scooper.
-It’s something UnKibble provide and it makes a difference!
+It’s something UnKibble provides, and it makes a difference!

 However, I can’t argue with the price.
-Sundays ranks as one of the best-value dog food delivery companies.
-We pay $139 for Copper and Skye’s air-dried meals.
+Sundays ranks among the best-value dog food delivery companies.
+We pay $184.40 for Copper and Skye’s air-dried meals.
 That price makes it one of the more affordable pet food brands offering human-grade food and home delivery.

 Best For Superfoods: Badlands Ranch